The males have a glowing iridescent orange patch on their chests.

 This hummingbird has brilliant coloring and can travel from Alaska to Mexico in one migration.

-As one of seven species of hummingbirds in its genus, the Rufous hummingbird is named for the reddish-orange coloring that most males have on their heads and chests.
+As one of nine species of hummingbirds in its genus, the Rufous hummingbird is named for the reddish-orange coloring that most males have on their heads and chests.
 They favor red-colored flowers but also eat insects.
 Learn more about these fascinating birds.

 Rufous Hummingbird Amazing Facts